whblondeau/mrs_e/stories/just-another-route-66-poker-run.md

 “Careful,” Roto said quickly.
 “It came too close to killing you.
 We had to make it part of you.”

-“...So now if I bump my chest on something, or roll over in my sleep, the knife punches in the rest of the way and that’s how I die?”
+“…So now if I bump my chest on something, or roll over in my sleep, the knife punches in the rest of the way and that’s how I die?”

 “No”, said Jimmy.
 “We rebuilt you with a sheath in your heart.
 It’ll hold the knife all right.”